WallaWallaCommunityCollege/chartitmd/.dev_template/README.md

 and see the main project index.
 Make sure you include the `~` before the username.

-You can now do a commit to your local git and just push it to you're own staging area and look at the output or use it for testing client side code interactively.
+You can now do a commit to your local git and just push it to your own staging area and look at the output or use it for testing client side code interactively etc.

 ## Suggestions